 Speaking of, you can find moonlights in big box stores or at nurseries these days.
 Of course there are always cuttings online, but I’d also recommend checking your local Facebook plant groups to swap cuttings!

-For more, check out my post about how to care for scindapsus treubii moonlight plants, as well as my post on how to root scindapsus treubii moonlight and dark form cuttings!
+For more, check out my article about how to care for scindapsus treubii moonlight plants, as well as my piece on how to root scindapsus treubii moonlight and dark form cuttings!

 Scindapsus treubii dark form looks like the moonlight, except the leaves are a dark greenish black with no silver.
 They are also very glossy and eye-catching.